cci-toast/ema-django-cookiecutter/{{ cookiecutter.project_dir }}/README.md

 ## Local Development Setup

-All REVSYS projects going forward will use Python 3.6, Docker, and Docker Compose.
+All Avocado projects going forward will use Python 3.7, Docker, and Docker Compose.

-Make a Python 3.6.x virtualenv.
+Make a Python 3.7.x virtualenv.

 Copy env.template to .env and adjust values to match your local environment: